-MACAULAY, Frederick.
-Charles.
+MACAULAY, Frederick Charles.
 729. Serjeant (posthumously promoted to Lieutenant) KEH.
 'C' Squadron.
 Enlisted 30/11/1914 and entered France 22/04/1915.
 NCO in charge of the Divisional snipers.
 Killed in action 14/01/1916 from a shrapnel wound at Vaudricourt near Loos and was buried in North Maroc Cemetery, France.
-The first ‘C’ Squadron man to be killed in action.
+Frederick was the first ‘C’ Squadron man to be killed in action.
 Went to South Africa in Jan 1896 and joined the Matabele Mounted Police and served during the Matabele Rebellion.
 Awarded the British South African Company Medal and Clasp for Rhodesia 1896.
 Served as a District Commissioner in North Rhodesia for 12 years.
 Name recorded on a commemorative tablet upon the War Memorial, Victoria Falls (Photograph in The King Edward’s Horse Senior and Junior Comrades Association Annual Bulletin No 14, 1947).
 Born in Dera Ismail Khan, India on 18/10/1874 and resided at Skelmore, Ayrshire, Scotland.
-Father Colonel Charles Edward Macaulay late Probyn's Horse.
+His Father was Colonel Charles Edward Macaulay late Probyn's Horse.
 A brother, Lieutenant Percy John Frederick Macaulay, Royal Engineers was KIA 3/11/1894 in Wana, North West Frontier, India and another Lieutenant Kenneth Zachary Pollock Macaulay, Loyal North Lancashire Regiment DoW 30/01/1900 at Middlebury, Transvaal during the Boer War.
-Entitled to 1914/15 Star trio with Medal Index Card noting medals to be destroyed of deceased men as unclaimed in 1921.
+Frederick was entitled to 1914/15 Star trio with Medal Index Card noting that Medals were to be destroyed of deceased men as unclaimed in 1921.
 Gravestone photograph courtesy Commonwealth War Graves Commission.
 Civilian portrait photograph courtesy of 'The Sphere' newspaper 26/02/1916.

 MACAULIFFE, William.
 1932.
 Private KEH.
 Discharged 13/04/1919.
 Entitled to British War and Victory Medals.